-The primary service provider commitment is that at least 90% of its set-top box purchases will meet specified energyefficiency levels.
+The primary service provider commitment is that at least 90% of its set-top box purchases will meet specified energy- efficiency levels.
 The original levels were replaced by Tier 2 levels for devices purchased after December 31, 2016, which were then replaced with Tier 3 energy levels for models procured after December 31, 2019.
-This is the second Annual Report in which the Tier 3 levels were in effect.
-Service providers also committed to public posting of energy-efficiency information for consumers.
+This is the third and final Annual Report in which the Tier 3 levels were in effect before Tier 4 levels became effective for 2023.
+Service providers also commit to public posting of energy-efficiency information for consumers.
 Additional information on other service provider commitments is outlined in Progress on Other Efficiency Commitments, below.